 The traditional sewerage system was estimated to cost DKK 20 billion (EUR 2.6 billion) compared with DKK 13 billion for the alternative solution.
 Despite capital investments in the traditional sewerage system, financial losses from flooding would remain high (net loss of DKK 4 billion).
 On the other hand, the chosen combined solution - consisting of expanding the sewer network and surface projects focusing on water retention and drainage - would result in a net saving of DKK 3 billion.
 The plan is also likely to contribute to a growth in property values, increased employment, upgrade of urban spaces and increased tax revenues.
 The Cloudburst Management Plan was developed during 2013 and includes 300 surface projects.
+The projects have started to be implemented at around 15 projects per year for the next 20-30 years.
 The projects are prioritized according to the level of flood risk, a socio-economic assessment and the availability of cobenefits.